Individual Body Psychotherapy

 only minimal impact on the body.
 In body psychotherapy the psychotherapist works

-with the client to discover the meaning of unskilful patterns of behaviour,
+with the client to discover the meaning of unskillful patterns of behaviour,

 how it is that relationships are maintained, which are not satisfying and the